metmuseum-medialab/colorthetemple/README.md

 Then you need to make sure to add Syphon.framework (found in ofxSyphon/lib.osx) to the oF project, under Build Phases -> Copy Files.

-Make sure the IP address in testApp.cpp and webinterfaces/colorthetemple/js/main.js point to your spacebrew ip.
+Make sure the IP address in testApp.cpp and WebInterface/colorthetemple/js/main.js point to your spacebrew ip.

+npm install && npm start [spacebrew](spacebrew.cc) somewhere

+`python -m SimpleHTTPServer` in WebInterface